 Recording the actual time you worked and tracking it to a client and a project allows you to better estimate how much time something will take you AND which clients and projects are stealing most of your time.

 We all know time is a thief.
 You start answering emails on Monday morning and suddenly it’s Thursday.
-Use Hectic’s time tracker, use your stop watch, or use an analog clock, but most importantly, don’t lose your time. <tweet-link>There is always more money to be made, but there is never more time.<tweet-link> (Also important for your effective hourly rate!)
+Use Moxie’s time tracker, use your stop watch, or use an analog clock, but most importantly, don’t lose your time. <tweet-link>There is always more money to be made, but there is never more time.<tweet-link> (Also important for your effective hourly rate!)

 Dana created time blocks with different colors for each client to create a visual representation of which clients were sucking her time away.
 It’s easy to hold on to a client that you’ve had forever or a contact that you really like working with, but as a business owner, it’s also vital that you take a data-driven look at which clients take the most time against what clients and projects are earning you the most money.
 Then make a conscious choice which one you’re going to keep.